chasefinch/amp-renderer/README.md

 5. If desired, removes comments (disabled by default)
 6. If desired, trims whitespace around HTML attribute values (disabled by default, and not always a good idea)

-AMPRenderer can be used on a block of arbitrary HTML, but when used on a full document, it inserts the AMP Runtime Styles and, if possible, removes the AMP Boilerplate Styles.
+AMPRenderer can be used on a block of arbitrary HTML, but when used on a full document, it will insert the AMP Runtime Styles and, if possible, remove the AMP Boilerplate Styles.

 Boilerplate styles can be removed except in the following cases:
-- An AMP element uses an unsupported layout
+- An AMP element uses an unsupported value for the `layout` attribute
 - `amp-audio` is used
 - There is at least one `amp-experiment` tag in the document
 - Any render-delaying extension is used.
 Currently this means: